-h) On October 1, 2012, the Company entered into an agreement with the surface owner of the Bajo Pobre Ranch in Santa Cruz province, Argentina.
-As consideration for access to the Bajo Pobre property and use of the Bajo Pobre estancia the Company agreed to pay the owner \$5,000 per month over a period of 9 months ending on June 30, 2013.
+h) On October 1, 2012, the Company entered into an agreement with the surface owner of the Bajo Pobré Ranch in Santa Cruz province, Argentina.
+As consideration for access to the Bajo Pobré property and use of the Bajo Pobré Ranch, the Company agreed to pay the owner \$5,000 per month over a period of 9 months ending on June 30, 2013.
 At the Company's sole option it can extend the agreement for an additional year, ending June 1, 2014.
 The Company's total commitment for 2013 under this agreement is US\$30,000.
+The Company did not extend the lease for an additional year.